What does it mean that Jesus is the Lamb of God?

 How can Jesus be a sacrifice for humanity's sin?

-Since humans were the ones who originally sinned in the Garden of Eden, only a perfect human (not an animal) could ultimately pay the punishment for our sin (Romans 5:9-12).
+Since humans were the ones who originally sinned in the Garden of Eden, only a perfect human (not an animal) could ultimately pay the penalty for our sin (Romans 5:9-12).
 Enter Jesus: the perfect, innocent human to serve as a sacrifice for the sin of every human being.

 In Isaiah 53, we can find a prophecy given about the Savior of the world.
 It specifically says that this Savior would be led like a "lamb to the slaughter," yet would not open his mouth, and on this person would be laid the iniquities (sin) of us all (Isaiah 53:5, 7).
 This is another picture of how Jesus became the Lamb of God when died for our sin.

-Have you believed in Jesus, the Lamb of God, to take away your sin?
-The fact that Jesus served as the Lamb of God and died to pay the punishment for your sin doesn’t automatically mean that you are forgiven.
 You must personally admit to God that you have sinned and broken His law, believe that Jesus paid the penalty for your sin by being punished on the cross, and you must ask God to forgive you.
 You can do that right now if you haven’t believed in Jesus before.
-God promises that when you receive and believe in Jesus, your sin will be forgiven and that you will be part of God’s forever family (John 1:12).
+God promises that when you receive and believe in Jesus, your sin will be forgiven immediately and that you will be part of God’s forever family (John 1:12).
 What good news!

 ALSO SEE: